konstellation-io/science-toolkit/gitea-oauth2-setup/README.md

 # Gitea Oauth2 Setup

-This Docker image has been intended to run as an initContainer within a Kubernetes pod.
-In the start up this container conecto to Gitea server and create an Oauth2 Application api keys.
+This Docker image has been intended to run as an `initContainer` within a Kubernetes POD.
+In the start up this container connects to Gitea server and creates an oAuth2 application.
+The created oAuth2 application credentials are stored in a k8s secret in order to avoid recreating them each time the POD is restarted.

 This component is part of a toolkit used to simplify the data scientists daily work.
 For more details check out the [Science Toolkit documentation](https://konstellation-io.github.io/science-toolkit/)